tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/产品简介/命令兼容性_intl_en.md

 ### Command Compatibility of Different Editions
-In the following table, ✓ indicates "supported", x indicates "unsupported", and - indicates that cross-slot access is not applicable to the command.
+In the following table, ✓ indicates "supported", x indicates "not supported", and - indicates that cross-slot access is not applicable to the command.
 For custom command descriptions, please see [Custom Command](https://intl.cloud.tencent.com/document/product/239/18336).
-For more information on the command compatibility of the Cluster Edition, please see [Command Compatibility Description](https://intl.cloud.tencent.com/document/product/239/18336).
+For more information on the command compatibility of the Cluster Edition, please see [Command Compatibility Description](https://intl.cloud.tencent.com/document/product/239/18336) and [Command Table Download Address](https://redis-doc-2020-1254408587.cos.ap-guangzhou.myqcloud.com/Redis%E5%91%BD%E4%BB%A4%E5%85%BC%E5%AE%B9%E6%80%A7.xlsx).
 <table>
    <tr>
       <th>Command Type</th>